adamkrawczyk/rosbot_patrol_simulation/README.md

 $ catkin_create_pkg rosbot_patrol roscpp
 ```

-We use whole algorithm from simulation but we add some more cool features, current version of rosbot has not enought computing power so we have to outsorce image processing, for this case we have to implement compressed image transport, also
+We use whole algorithm from simulation but we add some more cool features, current version of rosbot has not enough computing power so we have to outsource image processing, for this case we have to implement compressed image transport, also

 ## Main code